hillu/edr-loadgen/README.md

 # Simple load generator for stress-testing EDR software

-The purpose of this tool is to measure CPU overhead incurred by having active or passive security monitoring technologies active on a Linux system.
+The purpose of this tool is to measure CPU overhead incurred by having active or passive security monitoring technologies.
 Examples are _auditd_, _auditbeat_, _auditd_+[_Laurel_](https://github.com/threathunters-io/laurel) Sysmon for Linux, or any EDR.

+Originally written for use on Linux systems, _edr-loadgen_ also supports CPU overhead measurements on Windows.

-The tool spawns trivial processes at a set frequency for a set time and measures user + system CPU usage for a set of given processes.
-The process is passed a special environment variable, `EDR_LOADGEN=1`, so `edr-loadgen` can safely exec itself to generate load.
+It spawns trivial processes at a set frequency for a set time and measures user + system CPU usage for a set of given processes.
+The process is passed a special environment variable, `EDR_LOADGEN=1`, so _edr-loadgen_ can safely exec itself to generate load.

 Example:
 ```